JUkhan/reactive-zaitun/README.md

 Zaitun provides a `Router` service.
 We can dynamiclly add/remove routes and navigate to the views(components).

 This is just like parent child relation that we have been learned before.
-Here child would come form the `Router` after clicking on the navigation.
+Here child would come form the `Router` after clicking on the navigation or calling router.navigate(path) function.

 From the parent child relation we learned two things:

 1. call the child `view` function from the parent `view` function
-2. call the child `update` function from the parent `update` function ` and the job is done` here child `view` coming from `router.viewChild(...)` and child `update` coming from `router.updateChild(...)` and we are going to develop a `RootComponent` that act as a parent
+2. call the child `update` function from the parent `update` function ` and the job is done` here child `view` coming from `router.viewChild(...)` and child `update` coming from `router.updateChild(...)` functions and we are going to develop a `RootComponent` that will act as a parent

-The RootComponent is defined in its own module `RootComponent.ts`
+The RootComponent is defined in its own module `rootComponent.ts`

 ```javascript